kavutham/Devops/Terraform/README.md

 terraform destroy --> destroys the resource created by apply commmand terraform apply -var "container_name=YetAnotherName" --> pass variable value using var flag terraform output --> displays output captured from output.tf

+Terraform loads variables in the following order, with later sources taking precedence over earlier ones:

+    Environment variables
+    The terraform.tfvars file, if present.
+    The terraform.tfvars.json file, if present.
+    Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
+    Any -var and -var-file options on the command line, in the order they are provided.
+(This includes variables set by a Terraform Cloud workspace.)